kforstmeier/forstmeier-hugo/content/posts/modern-distributism.md

 draft: true
 ---

+Distributrism is a theory that has long been established and its core concepts have been refined overtime.

+In this piece, I am in no way taking credit for the originality of the idea from the many great thinkers of history.

+Instead, I am merely overlaying distributism's precepts into our modern world - looking at its characteristics through the modern perspective.

+- outline:
-- distributism theory long established
+- [ ] incredibly valuable economic theory
-- concept refined defined overtime
-- many great thinkers of history
-- no credit whatsoever originality concept
-- merely overlaying ideas modern situation

-- primarily concerning discussion private sector enterprise
-- distributism could be enacted without top-down impetus
-- private entities could engage pattern own operations

-- several key principles of distributism considering
-- see playing into modern scenarios
-- distributed ownership:
-  - non-centralized productive resource ownership
+- [ ] encourage personal/individual ownership
-  - shared input on direction
-- collaborative interaction:
-  - cooperative engagements alongside competitive marketplaces
-  - encouraging niche/craftsmanship opportunities
-- social integration
+- [ ] focusing building/protecting human dignity
+- [ ] alternative standing capitalism/socialism
+- [ ] broadly applicable modern environment

+Distributism presents a number of key principles that are particularly interesting, and fitting, when deployed in our modern context.

+- First is the concept of distributed ownership where non-centralized productive resources are owned by a large number of individuals sharing input on production and decision making.

+- Second is collaborative interaction where collaborative engagements within a competitive marketplace encourage niche production and opportunities for craftsmanship.

-  - sustainable enterprises
+- Third is societal integration where sustainable enterprises work to build and "give back" to local communities.

-  - "giving back" local communities
+These are several of the fundamental precepts of distributism.

+---

 - individuals owning productive resources
   - exact form depends on industry/company